kennethvocab/kennethvocab.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-🌟 I am currently a first-year PhD student in Second Language Studies at Michigan State University (USA).
-I received my MSc in Applied Linguistics and Second Language Acquisition with Distinction in Overall and Thesis from University of Oxford (UK).
-Prior to starting my PhD journey, I worked as a full-time research assistant on funded projects at the University of Hong Kong, Hong Kong SAR.
+🌟 I am currently a first-year PhD student in Second Language Studies at Michigan State University (USA)🇺🇸.
+I received my MSc in Applied Linguistics and Second Language Acquisition with Distinction in Overall and Thesis from University of Oxford (UK)🇬🇧.
+Prior to starting my PhD journey, I worked as a full-time research assistant on funded projects at the University of Hong Kong, Hong Kong SAR🇭🇰.

 👨‍🎓 My research interests:
 - Vocabulary acquisition